-Mustapha would have made expanded the coverage of electric buses, but the activities of Boko Haram in the Northeast, especially in Borno State where his factory is located were deterrent.
+Mustapha would have expanded the coverage of electric buses in Nigeria, but the activities of Boko Haram in the Northeast, especially in Borno State where his factory is located were deterrent.

 Boko Haram terrorists have killed hundreds of Nigerians, displacing thousands of people from their homes and businesses.

 It caused a humanitarian crisis within and outside Nigeria.
-Some acted individuals had to flee to neighbouring countries like Niger, Cameroon, and Chad among others.
+Some affected individuals had to flee to neighbouring countries like Niger, Cameroon, and Chad among others.

 Despite the activities of one of the deadliest terrorist organisations, Mustapha was still able to manoeuvre even risking his life in the process.

-The activities of insurgents in Borno state caused transit problems and challenges, making the state capital Maiduguri to get overcrowded.
+The activities of insurgents in Borno state caused transit problems and challenges, making the state capital Maiduguri, overcrowded.